Isaac Kwaku Fokuo, Jr

 esther ocloo Fellow

-Akinyi Ochieng is the Esther Ocloo Fellow at Botho Emerging Markets Group, where she focuses on enhancing inter-regional trade and financial inclusion.
-Akinyi has worked with leading multinationals in the food and cosmetics industries such as The Hershey’s Company, The Body Shop, and L’Occitane across six African countries and advised non-profits and start-ups on business development, communications, supply chain management, and sustainability.
-As a former Director at the Africa Expert Network, she has vast experience advising leading African startups on media and investor relations in the United States and Europe.
-Today, Akinyi manages corporate communications for one of the UK's fastest-growing fintech companies.
-A prolific writer on African business and politics, Akinyi’s work has appeared in the World Economic Forum Agenda, NPR, Slate, Quartz, Forbes Middle East, and more.
+Akinyi Ochieng is the Esther Ocloo Fellow at Botho Emerging Markets Group, where she researches and advises on economic development and regional value chains with a particular interest in expanding financial access and developing cross-regional value chains.
+Akinyi has worked with leading multinationals in the food and cosmetics industries such as The Hershey’s Company, The Body Shop, and L’Occitane across six African countries and advised non-profits and start-ups on business development, communications, and sustainability.
+As a former Director at the Africa Expert Network, she has experience advising leading African startups on media and investor relations in the United States and Europe.
+A prolific writer on African business and politics, Akinyi’s work has appeared in the World Economic Forum Agenda, CNBC, Slate, Quartz, Forbes Middle East, and more.
 She holds an MSc from the London School of Economics and a BA from Yale University.

 For over almost two decades, Kwadwo Adjei-Barwuah has been investing in public and private markets in North America and sub-Saharan Africa.

 Kwadwo currently provides buy and sell-side investment advisory services to a range of clients, from start-up businesses to established funds and development finance institutions.

 Prior to 2018, Kwadwo was a Director with the Abraaj Group with coverage responsibilities for Ghana and Francophone Africa.
 His responsibilities included sourcing, structuring and creating value in businesses of varying size across four SSA dedicated funds totalling over US$1.5 billion.
 He has particular expertise in the financial services and fast moving consumer services industries.